List of Marvel Comics characters: N: Nightshade

+Nightshade is the name of three characters appearing in American comic books published by Marvel Comics.

+Tilda Johnson

+Netherworld Nightshade

+The man also known as Nightshade is from the Netherworld and the twin brother of Wolfsbane.
+He wielded Excalibre, but his sword was shattered by the Black Knight.
+Nightshade could transform into a giant raven and used the enchanted sword Nightbringer.

+Logan Lewis

+Logan Lewis is Tilda Johnson's younger cousin, who followed her legacy by adopting the Nightshade codename for heroism.

+She was a potential candidate for membership in the New Champions where she was among the young superheroes that aided the New Champions in fighting an army of zombie trolls.

 Nightside

 Nightside (originally code-named Nightshade) is a member of the Shi'ar Imperial Guard.
 Created by Chris Claremont and Dave Cockrum, the character first appeared in X-Men #107 (October 1977).
 The character can tap into the Darkforce dimension, giving her the ability to conjure absolute darkness within a radius around her or her enemies.
 She can displace projectile attacks against her person by opening small apertures into the Darkforce.

-The character is present when the Shi'ar Empire comes into conflict with the X-Men regarding the Phoenix entity, with the Guard battling them at the command of Emperor D'Ken and his sister, the Grand Admiral, Princess Lilandra Neramani.
+The character is present when the Shi'ar empire comes into conflict with the X-Men regarding the Phoenix entity, with the Guard battling them at the command of Emperor D'Ken and his sister, the Grand Admiral, Princess Lilandra Neramani.

 Later, a renegade faction of the Imperial Guard become traitors, deciding to serve Lord Samédàr, Deathbird, and the Brood in their conspiracy to overthrow Shi'ar Princess-Majestrix Lilandra.
 Nightside is one of the faction of the Guard that remains loyal to Lilandra and, with the X-Men's help, battles the renegades.

 After many further adventures with the Imperial Guard, Nightside is killed in battle with the Kree.
 Some time later, she is replaced from the ranks of the Subguardians by Nightside II.

 Like many original members of the Imperial Guard, Nightside is the analog of a character from DC Comics' Legion of Super-Heroes: in her case Shadow Lass.